 - Prepaid interest: The amount of interest on your loan that will accumulate between your closing date and when you make your first mortgage payment.

 - Homeowners insurance: Many lenders require you take out a policy, with the first premium payment due at the closing.

-- Title search fee and insurance: Title insurance protects against any future claims against or problems with the home’s title.
+- Title costs: Title insurance protects against any future claims against or problems with the home’s title.
 Lender’s title insurance, which covers the mortgage issuer, is usually mandated; buyers can also cover themselves with owner’s title insurance.

 Closing costs vary depending on loan type

-As a buyer with a conventional mortgage, your various fees (see above) will generally constitute between 2 percent and 5 percent of the home’s purchase price.
+For a buyer with a conventional mortgage, closing costs will generally constitute between 2 percent and 5 percent of the home’s purchase price.
 But different loan types have different structures, which means closing costs can vary depending on the type of mortgage you get.

-A higher amount usually comes into play for buyers who are making a small down payment.
-In such cases, lenders affix extra charges to the mortgage, as a sort of insurance to protect themselves in case these higher-risk buyers are delinquent or default on their payments.
-Often these are due when you close on the property.
+A higher amount usually comes into play for buyers who are making a smaller down payment.
+In such cases, lenders often affix extra charges to the mortgage, as a sort of insurance to protect themselves in case these higher-risk buyers are delinquent or default on their payments.
+These are often due when you close on the property.

 Saving money on closing costs

-While closing costs are fairly typical, there may be some steps you can take to reduce the total amount you’ll pay.
-Here are a few strategies for saving on closing costs:
+While closing costs are very typical, there may be some steps you can take to reduce the total amount you’ll pay.